birb-linux/BirbOS/README.md

 ### Missing sbin symlink
 Originally /sbin was supposed to be a symlink to /usr/sbin, but the `kmod` package overwrote it during the installation due to the usage of `birb --install --overwrite` options.
 Due to this, all packages after that have been packaged with the idea of having /sbin as a separate directory.
 This issue may or may not be fixed in the future.

+### Audio issues with osu lazer
+The osu!lazer appimage can have some issues with audio out-of-the box, because it tries to hijack the entire audio device to itself with ALSA.
+To fix this issue, you need to reinstall (recompile) the `alsa-plugins` package with the `pulseaudio` package installed, so that it detects pulseaudio and compiles support for it.